ninajhun/learningfuze-assessment/README.md

 ```
 -  Question: Why does `Uncaught ReferenceError: greeting is not defined` occur?

-### 2. let can be updated but not re-declared within its scope.
+### 2. let can be reassigned/updated but not re-declared within its scope.
-Case 1 - Updated:
+Case 1 - Reassigned:

     ```
     let greeting = "say Hi";